noteed/sftp-streams/README.md

 The program parses the packets exchanged by a regular client and the real SFTP program on the server, and display them.

+There is also a simple executable `sftp-mem` that implements a few commands.
+Those commands are exercised in `test-sftp-sshfs.sh`: it uses SSHFS to talk to the executable which exposes a directory held in memory.

 ## Docker image

 Paths are hard-coded in the executable.
 There is a Dockerfile to create an